Singaporeans take eating durians so seriously that there is a joke about how Singapore only has two seasons: durian season, and no-durian season.

 How much do durians in Singapore cost?

-Earlier this year, the news reported that prices for the fruit had plunged by 50% in Malaysia mainly due to three factors: China’s massive lockdown (the Chinese make up the bulk of the fruit’s demand), the global COVID-19 outbreak, and a decrease in tourism.
+Last year, several news outlets reported that prices for the fruit had plunged by 50% in Malaysia mainly due to three factors: China’s massive lockdown (the Chinese make up the bulk of the fruit’s demand) back in 2020, the global COVID-19 outbreak, and a decrease in tourism.
 But insiders contended that the massive price drop will most likely not really affect fresh durians in Singapore.

-Based on news articles and the price list stated on Durian Delivery Singapore, these are the current price estimates per kg for durians in Singapore.
+Based on the price list stated on Durian Delivery Singapore, these are the current price estimates per kg for the common durians in Singapore.
 The lowest prices are what you can get during the durian season, while the higher prices are what you typically pay for when the fruit is not in season.

 Where can I get my durian delivery in Singapore?

-Royal Durian is the new player in town, having only started their operations in July last year.
-It didn’t take them long to achieve five-star ratings on both Facebook and Google though; their customers highly rave about the service, delivery speed as well as the quality of fruit and durian pastries that Royal Durian has to offer.
+Royal Durian is one of the newest players in town, having only started their operations in July 2019.
+It didn’t take them long to achieve five-star ratings on both Facebook and Google though; their customers highly rave about the service, delivery speed as well as quality of fruit and durian pastries that Royal Durian has to offer.